apache/nano/README.md

 npm run nock_off
 ```

-Check this [blogpost](http://writings.nunojob.com/2012/05/Mock-HTTP-Integration-Testing-in-Node.js-using-Nock-and-Specify.html) to learn more about how to write your own tests.
+check this [blogpost](http://writings.nunojob.com/2012/05/Mock-HTTP-Integration-Testing-in-Node.js-using-Nock-and-Specify.html) to learn more about how to write your own tests.

 ## meta